ansible/ansible/docsite/rst/roadmap/ROADMAP_2_2.rst

     - Increase number of essential modules that have been ported.
 Package managers, url fetching, etc.

-- **Infrastructure Buildout and Changes (Matt Clay):** Another note from Jason M: A lot of this work is to ease the burden of CI, CI performance, increase our testing coverage and all of that sort of thing.
-It’s not necessarily feature work, but it’s **critical** to growing our product and our ability to get community changes in more securely and quickly.
+- **Infrastructure Buildout and Changes (Matt Clay):**
+    Another note from Jason M: A lot of this work is to ease the burden of CI, CI performance, increase our testing coverage and all of that sort of thing.
+It’s not necessarily feature work, but it’s \*\*critical\*\* to growing our product and our ability to get community changes in more securely and quickly.

-  - **CI Performance** - Reduce time spent waiting on CI for PRs.
+  - **CI Performance**
+      Reduce time spent waiting on CI for PRs.
 Combination of optimizing existing Travis setup and offloading work to other services.
 Will be impacted by available budget.
-  - **Core Module Test Organization** - Relocate core module tests to ansible-modules-core to encourage inclusion of tests in core module PRs.
+  - **Core Module Test Organization**
+      Relocate core module tests to ansible-modules-core to encourage inclusion of tests in core module PRs.
+  - **Documentation**
-  - **Documentation** - Expand documentation on setting up a development and test environment, as well as writing tests.
+      Expand documentation on setting up a development and test environment, as well as writing tests.
 The goal is to ease development for new contributors and encourage more testing, particularly with module contributions.
-  - **Test Coverage** - Expand test coverage, particularly for CI.
+  - **Test Coverage**
+      Expand test coverage, particularly for CI.
 Being testing, this is open ended.
 Will be impacted by available budget.
       - Python 3 - Run integration tests using Python 3 on CI with tagging for those which should pass, so we can track progress and detect regressions.
       - Windows - Create framework for running Windows integration tests, ideally both locally and on CI.
       - OS X - Include OS X in CI coverage.